Benford's law and complex atomic spectra: Interpretation

 \section{Interpretation}

 The fact that E1 lines satisfy Benford's law indicates that the distribution of digits reflects the symmetry due to the selection rules.
 If transitions were governed by uncorrelated random processes, each digit would be equi-probable.
 Benford's law is still not fully understood mathematically.
 However, some key elements are known since the middle of the nineties.
 For instance, Benford's law holds for any rescaling of the data, since it does not depend on any particular choice of units \cite{rai}.
-It is the only scale-invariant law referring to digits since the logarithmic distribution is the unique continuous base-invariant distribution \cite{hil2}.
+It is the only scale invariant law referring to digits since the logarithmic distribution is the unique continuous base-invariant distribution \cite{hil2}.
 More precisely, if probability distributions are selected at random and random samples are taken from each of these distributions so that the overall process is base invariant, then the significant-digit frequencies of the sample will converge to the logarithmic distribution.
 In other words, the more diversified the probability distributions are, the better the data sets fit Benford's law.
 The understanding of why systems with many interacting particles spontaneously organize into scale-invariant states is a difficult task of statistical physics.

 Moreover, Benford's law applies if the system is governed by multiplicative processes \cite{pie}.
 Indeed, a random multiplicative process corresponds to an additive process (dynamical description of a Brownian process) in a logarithmic space.
 In Wigner's Random Matrix Theory \cite{meh,cam}, the Hamiltonian is defined in the Gaussian Orthogonal Ensemble (GOE) by an ensemble of real symmetric matrices which probability distribution is a product of the distributions for the individual matrix elements $H_{kl}$, which are considered as stochastic variables.
 The variance of the distribution for the diagonal elements is twice the one for the off-diagonal elements.
-The line strength $S$ is proportional to $|<i|\vec{D}|j>|^2$, where $\vec{D}$ is the dipolar operator and $|i>$ and $|j>$ are eigenvectors of the Hamiltonian.
+The line strength $S$ is proportional to $\langle i|\vec{D}|j\rangle|^2$, where $\vec{D}$ is the dipolar operator and $|i\rangle$ and $|j\rangle$ are eigenvectors of the Hamiltonian.
 Therefore, the line strengths involve quantities such as products of $H_{kl}$ and one has

 where $S$ and $S'$ are the strengths of two lines belonging to the transition array and $\zeta$ is a stochastic variable.
-Eq. (\ref{sto}) can be written
+Eq. \ref{sto}) can be written

 The central-limit theorem states that the probability distribution that the value of the $n^{th}$ strength is $S$ will be Gaussian with a variance $\propto n^{1/2}$.
 In the infinite limit, the distribution will approach the uniform one, characterized by constant $K$.
 Therefore, one has